nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-rados-grace.rst

 STARTING A NEW CLUSTER
 ======================
 First, add the given cluster nodes to the grace database.
-Assuming that the nodes in our cluster will have hostnames ganesha-1 through ganesha-3:
+Assuming that the nodes in our cluster will have nodeids ganesha-1 through ganesha-3:

 **ganesha-rados-grace add ganesha-1 ganesha-2 ganesha-3**